IEEERemainder/discord_chat_exporter/README.md

 ## TODOS
 - Mace better interface? (but it suits me)
+- Allow start from some message (download new messages of channel which has been previously downloaded)
 - Implement full database schema

 ## Have ideas or need help?